tdwg/website/content/pages/conferences/2020/instructions-for-abstract-submission/index.md

         3. Only capitalize proper nouns; do not capitalize the first keyword unnecessarily
     6. **_Please proofread your submission carefully._**
     7. **Validate:** Click this button (near bottom of left panel) to have the system automatically ensure that mandatory fields are filled in, you have not exceeded the 6,000 character limit, and the abstract is assigned to a collection.
 Be sure to finish this step, even if you and your co-authors are not finished writing or reviewing your submission.
-10. **Submit for Technical Review:** Clicking this button (bottom of the left panel) is the first step toward submitting your abstract for consideration as part of the virtual conference.
+10. **Submit for Technical Review:** <a id="submit-for-technical-review"></a>Clicking this button (bottom of the left panel) is the first step toward submitting your abstract for consideration as part of the virtual conference.
 This is the step that must be completed by the **12 August deadline**.
     1. You should receive an auto-generated confirmation email (be sure to find this in your email).
     2. On your ARPHA dashboard, the status of the manuscript will change to _in pre-submission review_ and will be in read-only mode for authors.
     3. You may see the work of various technical editors suggesting changes to be made or making comments on your abstract, but you will only be able to view, not edit your submission while it is in pre-submission review.
 Wait until you receive official notice that feedback has been requested—do not ask technical editors to make changes.